dbpatankar/pegma/README.md

 ```

 ### Use
 Once the installation is successful, you can launch `pegma` using command `pegma`.
-But every time you should first activate the virtual environment.
+But every time you should first activate the virtual environment (if you followed the first optional step).
 So you need to use following two commands (if you followed first optional step), or only the second command (if you did **not** follow the first optional step)
 ```sh
 source $HOME/trypegma/bin/activate
 pegma